MicrosoftDocs/power-pages-docs/power-pages-docs/getting-started/add-comments-to-pages.md

 [!INCLUDE [cc-beta-prerelease-disclaimer](../includes/cc-beta-prerelease-disclaimer.md)]

 You can collaborate and communicate while building Power Pages sites in design studio by using comments.
-Comments can help your team review the changes, provide feedback, and provide additional information on site customization.
+Comments help your team review the changes, provide feedback, and provide additional information on site customization.

 > [!IMPORTANT]
 > - This is a preview feature.